angular/angular/aio/content/guide/testing-components-basics.md

 The Angular `TestBed` facilitates this kind of testing as you'll see in the following sections.
-But in many cases, _testing the component class alone_, without DOM involvement, can validate much of the component's behavior in an straightforward, more obvious way.
+But in many cases, _testing the component class alone_, without DOM involvement, can validate much of the component's behavior in a straightforward, more obvious way.

 <div class="alert is-helpful">